SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

    * Option A: "Connect to a System" to use the backend Northwind definition.
 Choose if you want to deploy your app to the backend. <br>
      Choose "Northwind". <br>
      The Service Path is `V2/Northwind/Northwind.svc/`. (wait until the system has checked the provided path)
-   * Option B: "Connect to an OData Service" if you dont want to deploy your app.
+   * Option B: "Connect to an OData Service" if you don't want to deploy your app.
      The OData V2 service URL is: https://services.odata.org/V2/Northwind/Northwind.svc/ . <br>
      The service metadata will be loaded in the background.